MBrassey/base.brassey.io/README.md

 # base.brassey.io

-A Web3 Dashboard for the Base blockchain with wallet connection, on-chain identity features, and NFT display capabilities.
+A Web3 Dashboard for the Base blockchain with wallet connection, on-chain identity features, ERC-20 token support, and NFT display capabilities.

 ## Architecture Overview